triggerdotdev/trigger.dev/CONTRIBUTING.md

    The above updates the prisma client generated into node_modules/.prisma/client folder.
 This helps with typing of relevant prisma models.
 It ensures typescript recognizes fields added or removed from a model and type-checks appropriately.

-3. Apply the migrations by running
+3. Generate and apply the migrations by running

    ```
    pnpm run db:migrate:dev